Tw1ddle/samcodes-ads-demo/README.md

 Chartboost.init("your_app_id", "your_app_signature");
 ```

 Build the app.
-By default it will use the bundled Chartboost library and submodules.
-If you want to build against the haxelib, install that and adjust the included library in Project.xml.

 When an ad is visible the app should enter the "Ad Focused Substate", else it should be in the "Game Substate".
 Press the buttons at the bottom to use it.

 ![](screenshots/main.png?raw=true)